hooksw/konify/README.md

 Therefore, we plan to achieve the following goals:

 * Written like Compose, works like Native elements, no need to recompose.
+* Keep it lightweight.
-* Keep it extensible so that we can adapt it to other scenarios (e.g. using Skia as a backend implementation, or implementing other tree-structured reactive systems).
+* keep it extensive so we can adapt the runtime to other scenes.